BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Creating-A-Head-Mod.md

 ### Video Tutorial
 [Sculpt a BG3 Head With Me](https://www.youtube.com/watch?v=KNQUlagbYAI) by lumad11 (*Youtube link*)

-Video covers (time stamps in the description)
+Video covers (time stamps in the description):
 - importing mesh into Blender
 - utilizing Volno's Texture Toolbox to visualize textures
 - using shapekeys